zamazan4ik/awesome-pgo/article/article.md

 ## Awesome PGO people

+TODO: add links to the people (GitHub, their blogs, etc.)

 If you decide to integrate PGO, probably at some point you will meet some problems, a corner case or find a nice way to improve PGO for your specific workload.
 So here I want to share the PGO experts list (not complete!).
 I believe these people could help you in your PGO journey:

 * Jakub Beranek
 * Maxim Panchenko
 * Amir Aupov

+Additionally I reccomend you to [join](https://discord.gg/xS7Z362) LLVM Discord server.
+It has many kind and clever people who can help you with your questions regarding LTO, PGO, PLO and other compiler-like fancy stuff.

 ## Future plans

+## Ideas

+TODO: write here some ideas for improving PGO situation

+I have several ideas about PGO and PLO future improvements across the ecosystem.
+Maybe something from my list will be so interesting to a someone, so they eventually will be implemented.

+### Write a PGO handbook

+TODO: write how I like handbook formats, give some examples like Rustbook, write why education is important and what I want to achieve with this book

+### Improve PGO state in various ecosystems

+TODO: write here at least about Java AoT state (that blocks PGO efforts) and Go (we are waiting for the more mature PGO implementation in the main Go compiler), CNCF projects opportunity

+### Improve PGO tooling

+From the tooling perspective, we have a big room for improvements.
+And here I am not even talking about build systems/package managers integrations.
+There are much more ways to integrate PGO into the daily life:

+* I created an [issue](https://github.com/compiler-explorer/compiler-explorer/issues/5414) about integrating PGO to [Godbolt](https://godbolt.org/) platform.
+Godbolt is a great place to play with different compilers, compiler flags to measure their influence on the compiled programs.
+I think it would be great to have a possibility to show differences betwenn PGOed and non-PGOed code on some toy examples directly on Godbolt.
+Right now it's not possible to do since PGO requires to store somehow the gathered profiles from the instrumentation phase but Godbolt is stateless (from this perspective).
+Hopefully, someone would be interested enough to implement it.
+* It seems to be an interesting idea to implement some kind PGO profiles integration into IDE.
+Let's say you open your favorite IDE/text editor, open some source code and right here you can see hot and cold paths in your code.
+And this information is not just your mental predicion (like "exception path highly-likely is a cold path") but based on the actual PGO profiles.
+How can you use this information?
+Well, e.g. for load balancing your efforts regarding optimizations across your program - take care at first about the hot paths in your application.
+If there is a [request](https://youtrack.jetbrains.com/issue/IDEA-332604/Support-voice-messages-code-comments) voice message in code comments support (and someone even [implemented](https://github.com/polina4096/voices) it!) - why not to have a PGO support? :)

+### Write PGO/PLO profiles gathering ecosystem

+TODO: write about mine and Amir's idea for a profiles gathering daemon like it's done in Google (or they'll open source it eventually)

+### Improve PGO/PLO visibility across the industry

+PGO and similar optimizations have too poor visibility across the industry (IMHO).
+I think spread the word about PGO, its benefits, traps, etc. would be valuable investment to the whole industry.
+It's one of the reasons why I wrote this article.
+I have several ideas of how the situation can be improved:

+* Talk more about PGO on the conferences.
+I like conferences, having a lot of tech-minded people around me - it's a lot fun!
+I think it would be great to give multiple talks about PGO on different conferences.
+It could be language-specific conferences (like [Rust](https://foundation.rust-lang.org/events/) or [C++](https://isocpp.org/wiki/faq/conferences-worldwide) conferences) where we can discuss language-specific PGO aspects.
+It could be something more specific like "PGO from a maintainer perspective" on [PackagingCon](https://packaging-con.org/).
+Maybe even prepare some PGO-workshops (like [performance workshops](https://conf.researchr.org/track/cgo-2023/cgo-2023-workshops-and-tutorials) on CGO) - why not?
+* I am thinking about trying to collaborate with Google with a project about integrating PGO into different kinds of software as a part of [Google Summer Of Code](https://summerofcode.withgoogle.com/) (GSoC).
+Didn't have such experience before but heard a lot of warm words about this activity.
+Maybe it would be possible to integrate PGO/PLO into several projects with GSoC help.

+TODO: collaboartion with companies, etc.

 ## Helpful/interesting links to know about